POU HERENGA WAKA/AUT RESEARCH NETWORK

 Catalysing change: We catalyse regenerative change by connecting communities, place-based knowledge systems and practices, and technologies to achieve systemic transformation.

-Trans-disciplinary, cross-cultural, partner, place & project based: Our innovative, trans-disciplinary research supports kaitiakitanga, citizen science and community co-creation, amplifies youth voices, and fosters regenerative change to enable the vitality of te taiao, the living world.
+Trans-disciplinary, cross-cultural, partner, place and project based: Our innovative, trans-disciplinary research supports kaitiakitanga, citizen science and community co-creation, amplifies youth voices, and fosters regenerative change to enable the vitality of te taiao, the living world.

 Impactful: We operationalise and focus our collective insights to activate scalable, measurable, practical and ethical impact across systems and multi-generational timeframes.